vlandham/new_monsters/out/new_monsters.md

 And so we always hope,
 That our dear own lycanthrope,
-Will be back the very next new full-sun.
+Will be back the very next full-sun.

 # The Girl Who Drew Cats